caldayham/notes/notes.md

 I am in control
 ```
 ```
-I am in control
-For I know what I must do

 I act to change
 I do not participate in *fluff*
 I *find* things I love and bring them *closer*